-Quantum Computing's Rollercoaster Ride: What’s Next? - YaNoticias
+Quantum Computing's Rollercoaster Ride: What’s Next? - YANoticias

 – Enhanced Computational Power: Quantum computers can perform complex calculations faster than classical counterparts.

-– Impact on Cryptography: New algorithms could revolutionize data security and encryption methods.
+– Impact on Cryptography: New algorithms could revolutionise data security and encryption methods.

 – Drug Discovery: Quantum algorithms can simulate molecular interactions more efficiently, expediting pharmaceutical research.